What is Hashing in Data Structure? Explore Hashing Techniques, Benefits, Limitations, and More

 Below is a closer look at widely used hashing techniques, complete with examples to show how keys transform into hash codes.

-The division method is one of the simplest techniques.
+The division method is one of the simplest types of hashing in data structure.
 You take a key and divide it by the size of the hash table, then use the remainder as the index.
 This approach is quick because it involves a single division operation, but picking the right table size is important to reduce collisions.

 How Does It Work?